CheckPointSW/terraform-provider-checkpoint/website/docs/d/checkpoint_management_cme_version.html.markdown

 ## Argument Reference

-The following arguments are supported:
+These arguments are supported:

-* `take` - CME take number.
+* `take` - CME Take number.